Darrell Van Citters: Renegade Animation years

 In July 1992, Van Citters left Warner Bros. to strike out on his own, forming Renegade Animation along with ex-Warners' alumna Ashley Postlewaite.
 Since incorporation the company has produced a multitude of commercials, with highlights including: the "It ain't easy bein' cheesy" and “Dangerously cheesy!” campaigns featuring Chester Cheetah, NBA great Dennis Rodman's famous ad in which one of his tattoos is seen eating a burger for Carl's Jr., and the Bugs Bunny/Michael Jordan "Hare Jordan/Aerospace Jordan" commercials (although, technically, the first Hare Jordan spot was produced while he was still with Warner Bros.).

 Craving creative freedom and control, Darrell steered Renegade to be one of the pioneers in internet animation and won an Annie Award in 2001 for the web series Elmo Aardvark: Outer Space Detective.
 The following year, Renegade made its first foray into television series production with the "Captain Sturdy" shorts for Cartoon Network.
 Other series followed, including Hi Hi Puffy AmiYumi and The Mr. Men Show, as well as the direct-to-DVD full-length animated film Christmas Is Here Again.
-From 2014 to 2021, he directed various episodes for The Tom and Jerry Show.
-In 2021, he directed episodes of Tom and Jerry in New York for HBO Max.
+From 2014 to 2021, he directed every episode of The Tom and Jerry Show.
+In 2021, he directed every episode of Tom and Jerry in New York for HBO Max.

 Author

-Van Citters has written his first book, about the first prime time animated television Christmas special, Mister Magoo's Christmas Carol.
+Van Citters wrote his first book about the first prime time animated television Christmas special, Mister Magoo's Christmas Carol.
 The publication is a behind-the-scenes look of how United Productions of America made the special.
+His second book was on the art of the Jay Ward Studio, the producers of Rocky and Bullwinkle, Peabody's Improbable History, Aesop & Son, Fractured Fairy Tales, George of the Jungle and Super Chicken among many others.